AM expanded band: Implementation

 In the fall of 1994, the FCC announced that, out of 688 applicants, a specially designed computer program (which took two weeks to run) had chosen 79 stations to make the transfer to the expanded band.
-However, a year later the Commission rescinded these assignments, after it was determined that there had been major flaws in the data used to evaluate the applications.
+However, a year later, the Commission rescinded these assignments, after it was determined that there had been major flaws in the data used to evaluate the applications.
+On March 22, 1996, the FCC announced a revised allocation table, consisting of 87 stations, but this too was eventually withdrawn due to errors.
+A third, and final, allocation, now approving 88 stations, was announced on March 17, 1997.